How to Obtain a Commercial Building Permit

 Submit three (3) sets of Fire Marshal approved building plans for review by City Building Inspector together with a completed and signed Building Plan Submittal Form.
 A Plan Review Fee will be collected upon receipt of the building plans.
 The Planning Department will keep one set of submitted plans for our records and return the "Keep on Job Site" plans and additional set upon issuance of a Building Permit.
 You must keep the Fire Marshal approved and City of Snellville approved "Keep on Job Site" plans at your construction site at all times.
 Any construction for a food service establishment would also require advance approval by the Gwinnett County Environmental Health Department.

-Plans are reviewed on a first-come, first-serve basis on Mondays and Wednesdays only.
+Plans are reviewed on a first-come, first-serve basis on Friday's only.
 You will be notified once the plans have been approved or you may be asked to provide additional information/detail as may be requested by the Building Inspector, Zoning Administrator, City Engineer or Planning Director.
 Depending on the initial plan submittal date, initial plan review may take up to four-weeks to complete, but is generally completed in less than two-weeks..

 Upon plan approval, a Building Permit application must be completed and submitted along with water and sewer tap receipts from Gwinnett County Department of Water Resources.
 (Receipts are not applicable on interior finish permits).
 Fees for a Commercial Building Permit (New Construction) are figured according to SBCCI Data Sheet Multiplier based on construction and occupancy type and total square footage, and are calculated at $6.00 per $1,000 of construction cost.
 Fees for Commercial Building Permit (Interior Finish/Alteration/Renovation) are calculated at $6.00 per $1,000 on the contract amount.
 A $50 Certificate of Occupancy fee is added to all Commercial Building Permit fees and paid upon issuance of the Building Permit.